 - It pertains to community association operations or management

 - It contributes to the professional development of the CMCA

 Educational courses are offered by approved course providers.
 Coursework approved by a state regulatory agency for manager licensing requirements will be approved for CMCA recertification continuing education credit.
-These states currently include: Colorado, Florida, Georgia, Illinois, Nevada, Virginia.
+These states currently include: Colorado, Florida, Georgia, Nevada, Virginia.